Table of Contents

 Here's a comprehensive, critical Whoop review by Reddit user u/littlefitcat, with my thoughts on the left (click to enlarge):

 Next up: Trustpilot.
 I dug through dozens of pages of reviews on Trustpilot to narrow things down into the findings I bucketed above.
 Here are a few standouts.
 Feel free to go check the rest out yourself, but keep the publishing dates in mind.
-Whoop has made serious strides even within the past year, so a ton of the complaints I read are no longer applicable to my Whoop 3.0.
+Whoop has made serious strides even within the past year, so a ton of the complaints I read are no longer applicable to my Whoop 3.0 – and definitely won’t be for the 4.0.

-The key difference between Fitbit’s Charge 4 and Inspire 2 is that for an extra $50, the Charge 4 comes with built-in GPS, Tap-to-Pay, and Spotify connectivity.
+The key difference between Fitbit’s Charge 5 and Inspire 2 is that for an extra $50, the Charge 5 comes with built-in GPS, Tap-to-Pay, and Spotify connectivity.
 The Inspire 2 lacks these features.
-The Charge 4 is the first fitness tracker to support Tap-to-Pay, and its GPS tracking makes it a great choice for runners and cyclists who don’t wanna lug around their phone while exercising.
-The Charge 4 Special Edition also comes with a different strap, but other than that they are functionally identical.
+The Charge 5 is the first fitness tracker to support Tap-to-Pay, and its GPS tracking makes it a great choice for runners and cyclists who don’t wanna lug around their phone while exercising.

 What sorts of health data does Fitbit track?

-If you want to learn more about the Charge 4 and Inspire 2’s individual features and specs, here’s a good link.
+If you want to learn more about the Charge 5 and Inspire 2’s individual features and specs, here and here are a couple good links.
 Otherwise, I’m not gonna bother you with too much marketing fluff.
-Instead we’ll look closer at a few that are most competitive with the Whoop 3.0.
+Instead we’ll look closer at a few that are most competitive with the Whoop 4.0.

 - 24/7 heart-rate monitoring (HRV and resting heart rate)